18 things to know about the 2018 Winter Olympics

 5. The Games's 13 venues will be spread across two areas.
 The PyeongChang Mountain Cluster will host the skiing and sliding events, while the Gangneung Coastal Cluster will be home to figure skating, hockey, curling and short-track speed skating.

-6. PyeongChang will boast the most medals in Winter Games history, with 102.
+6. PyeongChang will boast the most gold medals in Winter Games history, with 102.

 The front of the medal features the Olympic rings logo and diagonal lines symbolizing discipline and determination.
 The back has the emblem for the Games and the name of each event.
 Around the edge are Korean consonants meant to represent the effort of the athletes.